 You can use protein powder and other protein supplements when needed but try to cover the bulk of your protein needs with natural protein sources such as lean meat, nuts, eggs, oily fish, leafy green veg, tofu etc. For 'hard gainers', adding weight gainer supplements to the nutrition plan could also be beneficial.

 Best push-pull-legs workout routine

 Do 3-4 sets of 8-12 reps of each exercise.
 Rest around 60-90 seconds between each set and perform each rep concentrating on the muscles you would like to work out.

-Always warm up before you start working with heavy weights.
-Fast track to injury is to just jump in and do sets with the highest amounts of weights you can lift.
+Always perform a warm-up before you start working with heavy weights.
+The fast track to injury is to just jump in and do sets with the highest amounts of weights you can lift.
 Do at least five minutes of cardio before the workout to get your heart rate up a bit.

 A good way to keep track of your heart rate is to get a decent multisport watch or a heart rate monitor.
 These wearables can help you better understand your body's fitness needs and they can also aid you by keeping track of your progress.
 The accompanying apps are also super handy, like the Fitbit App or the Garmin Connect, where you can further analyse your performance and receive tips as well.

 Also, when doing large compound exercises (e.g. deadlifts, squats), it's best to have a training buddy with you for assistance.
 Not only it's safer but also more motivating to work out with someone.
 Make sure you drink plenty of water during your workouts too.

 Bench press (flat bench/ barbell or dumbbell): do it with either a barbell or a pair of dumbbells.
 Engage your core before you lift the weight off the rack.

 Overhead press (barbell or dumbbell): this is the best exercise to work your delts on push day.
 Use barbells or dumbbells.